ibnaleem/WiFiKeyCatcher/README.md

 ```
 $ py -m http.server 9000
 ```

 #### Target Ran Script, Nothing Received
-Make sure your target has Python installed
+Make sure your target has Python installed, and you're running HTTP server (step 5)

+# Security Issues
+1. Target has access to your machine IP due to line 52 requiring your IP to transfer files